Office of the Registrar

 Q: What is a Degree Works audit?

-A Degree Works audit is a curriculum evaluation separated into different blocks of requirements, such as the general education, major, minor, concentration, and other requirements.
-Each block within the audit works as a checklist with boxes that are automatically checked when a requirement is met.
+A Degree Works audit is a curriculum evaluation separated into different blocks of requirements, such as general education, major, minor, concentration, and other ancillary requirements.
+Each block within the audit works as a checklist with circles that are automatically checked when a requirement is met.

 Q: What if the information in Degree Works is not up-to-date?

-There could be several reasons why information in Degree Works is not up-to-date.
+There could be several reasons why the information in Degree Works is not up-to-date.
 One is that Degree Works may not have been refreshed since a change was made (information is refreshed nightly) to a student record.
-Second, there could be pending paperwork that has not been processed (course substitution, change of major, etc.) If you have recently submitted an academic form, email firstname.lastname@example.org.
+Second, there could be pending workflow(s) that have not been processed (course substitution, change of major, etc.).
+If you have recently submitted an academic form, email email@example.com.

 Q: Are grades visible in Degree Works?

 Yes.
-Once grades have been posted at the end of the term, they are viewable in Degree Works.
+Once grades have been posted at the end of the term, they are viewable in Degree Works the following day (after the nightly refresh).

 Q: Can students complete a change of major/minor/concentration through Degree Works?

-No. You should submit a Change of Academic Program form, either online or in the Registrar's Office.
-Instructions are available at http://www.morgan.edu/registrar.
+No. You should submit a Change of Academic Program form online.
+Instructions as well as the forms are available at http://www.morgan.edu/registrar/forms.

 Q: Does Degree Works include AP credit and transfer work?

-Once AP scores are received from the College Board and credit is granted, they are posted to the student's record and will appear on the audit.
+Once official AP scores are received from the College Board and credit is granted, they are posted to the student's record and will appear on the audit.
+If you have any questions regarding AP/transfer credit, please contact the TEA Team at firstname.lastname@example.org.

 Q: How do students know what classes to take?

 Degree audits will outline courses needed to meet degree, major, minor, and/or concentration requirements within each block.
-You also can see a consolidated list of courses not yet completed by selecting Registration Checklist from the Worksheets menu.
 You may then use this information to discuss your plan with your Academic Advisor.

 Q: I think the audit is incorrect.
 What should I do?